Air France Retires A380 Fleet

 Key Takeaways:

-• Air France is retiring its entire Airbus A380 fleet immediately, accelerating a previous plan due to the impact of the COVID-19 pandemic on anticipated activity levels.
+• Air France is accelerating the retirement of its entire Airbus A380 fleet due to the coronavirus pandemic's impact on anticipated activity levels.

-• The A380s will be replaced by new-generation aircraft, including the Airbus A350 and Boeing 787.
+• The early phase-out will result in an estimated 500 million euro write-down, and the A380s will be replaced by new-generation aircraft like the Airbus A350 and Boeing 787.

 See a mistake?
 Contact us.